Teknasyon-Teknoloji/pyfbad/README.md

 The pyfbad library supports anomaly detection projects.
 An end-to-end anomaly detection application can be written using the source codes of this library only.

 Given below is a basic application.
-Each section has more alternatives like mysql under database, slack under notification or isolation forest under model.
+Each module has more alternatives as follows;
+• Database module -> Relational databases (PostgresSQL,MySQL, etc.), NoSQL(MongoDB) database or Cloud (BigQuery)
+• Models module   -> IsolationForest, LocalOutlierFactor, Prophet, GaussianMixtureModel
+• Notification module -> Slack

 **Installation**: